urre/branch-from-ticket/readme.md

 # Branch from Ticket

-Creates a git branch name from a Jira Ticket number and title.
+Chrome Extension that creates a git branch name from a Jira Ticket number and title.

 ### Example